makerdao/pymaker/README.md

 from web3 import HTTPProvider
 from web3 import Web3

-from pymaker import Address, Wad, synchronize from pymaker.sai import Tub from pymaker.token import ERC20Token
+from pymaker import Address, synchronize from pymaker.numeric import Wad from pymaker.sai import Tub from pymaker.token import ERC20Token